Platiplus/gnar_tech_test/README.md

 #### Suggested flow
 * Upload a csv file at the uploads page
 * See the upload file content on the explore page.

+PS: The project isn't ENTIRELY responsive, but it has a 'budget' mobile version, try to check it out on your phone using the Heroku link

 ## Developed with